mjmanley/PredictiveModeling/pm_service_api_develop.md

 an application, see [Using the service with Spark and Python models](using_pm_service_dsx.html) or [Using the service with IBM® SPSS® models](using_pm_service.html).

-If you are interested in exploring the API, see [Service API for Spark and Python models](pm_service_api_spark.html) or [Service
-API for IBM® SPSS® models](pm_service_api_spss.html).
+For more information about the API, see [Service API for Spark and Python models](pm_service_api_spark.html) or [Service API for IBM® SPSS® models](pm_service_api_spss.html).

-For details about IBM® SPSS® Modeler and the modeling algorithms it provides, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SS3RA7).
+For more information about IBM® SPSS® Modeler and the modeling algorithms it provides, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SS3RA7).

-For details about IBM Data Science Experience and the modeling algorithms it provides, see [https://datascience.ibm.com](https://datascience.ibm.com).
+For more information about IBM Data Science Experience and the modeling algorithms it provides, see [https://datascience.ibm.com](https://datascience.ibm.com).